-The decision to use or not use bedrails should be recorded within the bed rails risk assessment documentation (see Appendix 1) and any variances should be documented fully.
-All children should be assessed on admission and thereafter reassessed weekly, if their condition changes or the child is transferred to different area in the Trust.
+The decision to use or not use bed rails should be recorded within the UHDB bed rails risk assessment documentation (see Appendix 1) and any variances should be documented fully.
+All patients should be assessed on admission and thereafter reassessed weekly, if their condition changes or they are transferred to a different area in the Trust.

-Children who experience an inpatient fall from bed should have their bed rail assessment and bed height reviewed as part of the post falls care.
+Patients who experience a fall from bed should have their bed rail assessment and bed height reviewed as part of the post falls care.
+This is outlined in the post falls documentation to minimise the risk of further harm and recurrent falls.